walmartlabs/concord-website/README.md

 ## Contribute

 Feel free to submit pull requests or file issues.
+More info is available on https://concord.walmartlabs.com/overview/contribute.html